 Talent moving the membrane to a fresh dish of buffer.

-Talent gently swirling the dish to rinse the membrane.
+Talent gently swirling the theca layer to rinse the membrane.

 Transfer the theca interna into a prepared digestion solution within a well of a 12-well plate [1].
 Use a scalpel to cut it into 1 to 3-millimeter sized pieces [2].